 I’m sharing how to stencil vertical blinds today.
 Are you thinking why would I stencil my old vertical blinds?

-Well … There are some things that can’t be improved upon.
+Well … there are some things that can’t be improved upon.
 Like the functionality of the blinds on my front window.
-They are perfect for letting in just enough light or giving the right amount of privacy.
+They are perfect for letting in just enough light or giving the right amount of privacy, Plus, we just aren’t ready to do a full makeover in this room yet.

 My only issue with them is that I’ve never liked the way they looked.
 So I ignored them.
 Until now.
 Can I share that this simple DIY is a game changer in the looks department?